-It’s only appropriate that Carnival, which bills its fleet as the Fun Ships, has as its private island destination Half Moon Cay, which definitely qualifies as a Fun Island.
-Half Moon Cay (technically Little San Salvador Island) was purchased by Holland America Line in 1996, and for some time was exclusively used by that brand.
-Shortly after development, Carnival Cruise Line started calling there and the secret was out… Half Moon Cay became one of most popular stops the line sails to.
+Half Moon Cay was purchased by Holland America Line in 1996 and, for some time, was exclusively used by the said brand.
+Shortly after development, Carnival Cruise Line started calling there, and Half Moon Cay eventually became one of the most popular ports of call.

 Getting to Half Moon Cay

-When the boats arrive at the island, there’s usually a mad-dash as passengers scramble to get off.
-But trust us: The beach isn’t going anywhere.
-Let the masses make their way off the ship while you relax and take in the view, then saunter off and prepare to enjoy your day in paradise.
+When the boats arrive at the island, there’s usually a mad dash as passengers scramble to get off.
+The beach won’t go anywhere, though.
+Let the masses leave the ship while relaxing and enjoying the surrounding view.

-While some people spend the entire day here and have to practically be dragged back to the ship kicking and screaming, many find that — especially on really hot days — a few hours gives them all the beach time they need (and more than enough sun).
-This is not the place to go without your sunscreen!
+While some people spend the entire day here and must be dragged back to the ship, many find that just a few hours is enough.
+This is not the place to go, though, without your sunscreen.
+So better be prepared!

 Lunch at Half Moon Cay